nasbench/EVTX-ETW-Resources/README.md

 ## Tools

-The following are a list of tools that can let us interact with the different ETW providers available.
+The following is a list of tools that can let us interact with the different ETW providers available.
 The examples directory contains example scripts and commands on how to use these tools

 ### Interacting w/ ETW